IAAA-Lab/AgriculturalDigitalTwinPlatform/README.md

 chmod 400 storage/mongodb/mongo-keyfile.key
 ```

-And then, once we have done the `docker compose up --build` and the MongoDB instance is running, we make it a replica set with one replica only.
+And then, we have to deploy only the mongo service with `docker compose -p digital-twin-local up --build mongo` and, once the MongoDB instance is running, we make it a replica set with one replica only.
 For that, we create a bash script file with the following information:

 ```bash
 #!/bin/bash